tkunstek/serverless-authentication-boilerplate/README.md

 2. If you wish to add authentication functions to an existing project, you can download [dist/authentication.zip](https://github.com/laardee/serverless-authentication-boilerplate/blob/master/dist/authentication.zip) and [dist/authorization.zip](https://github.com/laardee/serverless-authentication-boilerplate/blob/master/dist/authorization.zip) which contains authentication and authorization files.
 Then extract files to your project and run `npm install` in both directories.

 3. Decouple authentication and resources.
 Use this project as an authentication provider and create resources to another Serverless project.
-To authoriza request in resource api, you need to copy [dist/authorization.zip](https://github.com/laardee/serverless-authentication-boilerplate/blob/master/dist/authorization.zip) files to the project and defined tokenSecret environmental variable that matches the authentication project's tokenSecret, which is used to verify JSON Web Token.
+To authorize request in resource api, you need to copy [dist/authorization.zip](https://github.com/laardee/serverless-authentication-boilerplate/blob/master/dist/authorization.zip) files to the project and define tokenSecret environmental variable that matches the authentication project's tokenSecret, which is used to verify JSON Web Token.

 **Few small issues with the Serverless v.0.5. and AWS Lambda**